 The Group uses derivative financial instruments, such as forward currency contracts to mitigate its foreign currency risks.
 Such derivative financial instruments are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently re-measured at fair value.
-Derivatives are carried as financial assets when the fair value is positive and as financial liabilities when the fair value is negative. any changes therein are generally recognized in statement of profit and loss.
+Derivatives are carried as financial assets when the fair value is positive and as financial liabilities when the fair value is negative.
+Any changes therein are generally recognised in the consolidated statement of profit and loss.